wiigg/bssazure/content/_index.md

 ---
 Welcome to the Building Sustainable Solutions on Azure, also known as BSS on Azure, challenge!

-Please use the options on the left side of the page or the arrows at the top to navigate through the content.
+Use the options on the left side of the page or arrows at the top to navigate through the content.

+{{% notice style="note" %}}
+This workshop is best experienced through an interactive Microsoft-led event.
+However, we have made available the main content to everyone in case you wish to organise your own.
+{{% /notice %}}